Abiological nitrogen fixation using homogeneous catalysts: Mo- and Fe-based systems

-The reductive protonation of metal dinitrogen complexes was popularized by Chatt and coworkers, using Mo(N_{2})_{2}(dppe)_{2} as substrate.
+The reductive protonation of metal dinitrogen complexes was popularized by Chatt and coworkers using Mo(N_{2})_{2}(dppe)_{2} as substrate.
 Treatment of this complex with acid gave substantial amounts of ammonium.
-This work revealed the existence of several intermediates, including hydrazido complexes (Mo=N-NH_{2}).
-Catalysis was not demonstrated.
-Schrock developed a related system based on the amido Mo(III) ocomplex Mo[(HIPTN)_{3}N].
-With this complex, catalytic nitrogen fixation occurred, albeit with only a few turnovers.
+Even though catalysis was not demonstrated, Chatt's work revealed the existence of several intermediates, including hydrazido complexes (Mo=N-NH_{2}).

-Intense effort has focussed on family of pincer ligand-supported Mo(0)-N_{2} complexes.
-In terms of it donor set, and oxidation state, these pincer complexes are similar to Chatt's complexes.
-Their advantage is that they catalyze the hydrogenation of dinitrogen.
-A Mo-PCP (PCP = phosphine-NHC-phosphine) complex exhibits >1000 turnovers when the reducing agent is samarium(II) iodide and the proton source is methanol.
+Efforts also focussed on pincer ligand-supported Mo(0)-N_{2} complexes.
+These pincer complexes are similar to Chatt's complexes in that they too feature Mo(0).
+One Mo-PCP (PCP = phosphine-NHC-phosphine) complex catalyzes the hydrogenation of dinitrogen with >1000 turnovers.
+The reducing agent is samarium(II) iodide and the proton source is methanol.

+Schrock developed a system unrelated to Chatt's Mo(0) precursors but based on the Mo(III) complex Mo[(HIPTN)_{3}N] where HIPTN is a bulky triamido ligand.
+This complex catalyzed conversion of dinitrogen to ammonium, albeit with only a few turnovers.